elevate0123/CSE/5 Sociology/Paper 1/010 Social Change in Modern Society +.md

 1. Endogenetic
 2. Exogenetic / Equigenetic

-Social change is a complex process, it is important to understand the factors that can lead to it so as to be prepared for the challenges & opportunities that lie ahead  #conclusion
+#SC is a complex process, it is important to understand the factors that can lead to it so as to be prepared for the challenges & opportunities that lie ahead  #conclusion

 ## Sociological Theories of Social Change
 ***

-- Sociological Theories of SC are classified based on the way Change is viewed
+#### Sociological Theories of SC - classified based on how Change is viewed
 1. Linear Model of Change
 2. Cyclical
 3. Wave
 4. Growth & Decay
 5. Spiral
 6. Ever expanding
-	7. *Post modernist* - No fixed pattern for SC
+7. *Post modernist* - No fixed pattern for SC  #classification

 ### Linear / Evolutionary Theories
 Adapted from the Biological evolution theory. #Comte #Tylor #Spencer #Marx #ED #Tonnies